ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export/index.md

 - Its possible to export borders as specified in the gold column (boldBorders)
 - If a cell has an style but there isn't an associated Excel Style defined, the style for that cell won't get exported.
 This is the case in this example of the year column which has the style notInExcel, but since it hasn't been specified in the gridOptions, the column then gets exported without formatting.

-- Note that there is an Excel Style with name and id header that gets automatically applied to the ag-Grid headers when exported to Excel
+- Note that there is an Excel Style with name and id header that gets automatically applied to the AG Grid headers when exported to Excel

 - As you can see in the column "Group", the Excel styles can be combined into cellClassRules and cellClass